All you need to know – Study Medicine in Germany

 If you do not belong to this category and your whole idea to study medicine abroad, you will naturally look for a better option.

-If you are good at studies, you consider studying in one of the world-class German public universities.
+If you are good at studies, you may consider to study MBBS in Germany in a world class public university.
 To qualify to apply, you should have obtained 90% plus marks in your 12th-grade board examination.
 You can pursue medicine-free in terms of tuition fees.
 But you need money to maintain yourself while on the course.

 Suppose you are very particular about studying English, and your overall marks in 12th grade are not less than 70%.
 In that case, you may choose to study medicine in English at a foreign university in Germany.